mass6/samciaramilaro-jekyll/_includes/about/en.md

 Originally from Southern California, and relocated to Denmark in 2006.
 I do miss the weather, but I find the overall lifestyle and culture in Denmark suits me well.
-When I'm not coding, I'm usually cooking, or cleaning up the mess I just made while cooking.
+When I'm not coding, I'm usually cooking, or cleaning up the mess I just made from cooking.

-🍕 Make of pizza.
+🍕 Maker of pizza.
 🌮 Lover of tacos.
 🧡 Father of three wonderful children.